weissec/Linbips/README.md

 Required arguments (one of the two):
  * -c COMPANY  The target company name
- * -e COMPANY  The file containing a list of emails
+ * -e EMAILS.TXT  The file containing a list of emails

 Optional arguments:
  *  -h, --help  show this help message and exit